The Magician Tarot Card Meanings (Upright/Reversed Interpretations)

 What does the reversed Magician mean in Tarot?

 If this card appears reversed in a tarot reading, this can indicate inaction, or the inability to take action, feeling out of touch and disconnected, and not using your potential.
 The Magician reversed can indicate feeling stuck, a lack of desire or drive to pursue your goals, or not having a clear picture of your goals.
-The presence of this card would suggest some time out is needed to do some soul searching and find your balance.

 When pulled in the reversed position, The Magician is associated with chaos, scattered energy, and manipulation.